Mindspeed Technologies: History

 Mindspeed Technologies was formed from the spin-off of the Network Access division of Conexant Systems, Inc. to shareowners on June 27, 2003; creating two independent, publicly traded communications semiconductor companies.

 Conexant Systems was established four years earlier when Rockwell International spun off its Rockwell Semiconductor Systems (RSS) division to shareholders as an independent company focused exclusively on providing semiconductor products for communications electronics.
 The Network Access division (which became Mindspeed) helped to develop and commercialize 56 kbps client-side and central-site modem technology in the mid- to late-1990s that was used to deploy dial-up Internet access services offered by Internet service providers (ISPs).

 As an independent company, Mindspeed used its experience in analog and mixed-signal communications semiconductor technology to create multi-core packet-processing devices for Voice over IP (VoIP) gateways, routers and other communications systems.

 In January 2012, Mindspeed acquired British company Picochip for about $52 million.

-Mindspeed was acquired by MACOM in 2013 and Mindspeed Wireless was acquired by Intel.
+Mindspeed was acquired by MACOM in November 2013 and Mindspeed Wireless was acquired by Intel in 2013.